univention/univention-portal/doc/decisions/0004-specify-test-organization.md

 1. Better overview of tests for both clients and developers.
 2. Unit tests more efficiently serve the function of documentation.
-3. Users able to selectively run/inspect tests that concern them.
+3. Users of the repository are able to selectively run/inspect tests that concern them.
 4. Agreement in the team regarding test organization.
 Fewer debates at merge time regarding test organization and lower barrier to add tests.